Skip to main content

 Feature Breakdown and Ease of Use

-Both MessageBird and Twilio offer a broad range of communication features, but they can be overwhelming if you primarily need SMS capabilities.
+Both MessageBird and Twilio offer a broad range of communication features, including cloud telephony.
+But they can be overwhelming if you primarily need SMS capabilities.

 Twilio provides almost every channel, and it expects you to pick the features you need by integrating its APIs.
 This flexibility is great for developers, but from a usability standpoint, it means the Twilio console is more of a toolbox than a ready-to-go solution.

 MessageBird similarly started as a multi-channel API platform.
-But to its credit, it recognized the need for better usability and introduced products like the omnichannel inbox.
+But to its credit, it recognized the need for better usability and introduced an inbox for omnichannel messaging.

 However, the fact that MessageBird felt the need to build Inbox and other tools highlights the complexity of its raw platform.